jsadsad/Vision/README.md

 - Enter the application through a modal.
 - Scroll smoothly through a assortment of charts and containers.
 - View timeline and release dates of MCU films on a table.
-- Interact with Navigation Icons on the left and be anchored to the specific film.
+- Interact with Navigation Icons on the right and be anchored to the specific film.

 ![GoTG Data](production_img/gotg_example.png)
 ![Spider-Man:Homecoming Data](production_img/spider-man_example.png)